 Garver walk-off double gives weary Twins 5-4 win vs. Indians

-Jose Ramirez hit two home runs for Cleveland to match Boston’s J.D.
-Martinez for the most in the majors with 32, but the Indians fell to 3-7 against the Twins this season.
-The Twins still trail by eight games in the AL Central, not nearly close enough for the front office to halt the sell-off two-thirds of the way through this disappointing season.
-Eduardo Escobar, who thrived at third base while Miguel Sano was out, and reliever Ryan Pressly were dealt for prospects on Friday.
+Jose Ramirez hit two home runs to match Boston’s J.D.
+Martinez for the most in the majors with 32, but the Indians couldn’t hold a 3-2 lead.

-”It’s really good way to start the series, especially with all the tumultuous things that have been going on,” manager Paul Molitor said.

-Sano, who hit an RBI single earlier and went 2 for 3 for his first hits in the majors since June 12, drew a walk to start the ninth against Neil Ramirez (0-1).
-Jake Cave advanced pinch-runner Ehire Adrianza with a sacrifice bunt.
-Then Garver delivered the deep drive to left-center field.
+Miguel Sano, who hit an RBI single earlier and went 2-for-3 for his first hits in the majors since June 12, drew a walk to start the ninth against Neil Ramirez (0-1).
+Jake Cave advanced pinch-runner Ehire Adrianza with a sacrifice bunt, and Garver delivered the deep drive to left-center field to trigger an infield celebration from a weary Twins team.

-Jorge Polanco’s two-run single in the bottom of that inning against Shane Bieber put the Twins in front, but Santana lost the lead again when Cave made an ill-advised dive for a sinking line drive by Alonso to center field.
-That went for an RBI double to score Edwin Encarnacion from first base with one out.
+Jorge Polanco’s two-run single in the fifth against Shane Bieber put the Twins in front, but Santana lost the lead when Cave made an ill-advised dive for a sinking line drive by Alonso to center field that went for an RBI double to score Edwin Encarnacion from first base with one out.
+Cave recoiled in anger in his pose on the ground as Eddie Rosario retrieved the ball behind him.

-Bieber allowed four runs, three earned, on six hits in 6 1/3 innings, a sharp improvement from the seven runs in 1 2/3 innings he gave up to Pittsburgh last week.
+Bieber allowed four runs, three earned, on six hits in 6 1/3 innings.

 SLUMP?
 NOT SO MUCH